mohammedilyasmoktary-droid/allo-bricolage/AUTO_APPROVAL_DOCUMENTATION.md

    - **OTHER** (Autres documents) - Optional

 2. **Automatic Approval**:
-   - When **any document is uploaded** (including CIN, Diplomas, Certificates, or Other), the technician's `verificationStatus` is automatically set to `APPROVED`
+   - When **any document is uploaded** (CIN, Diplomas, Certificates, or Other), the technician's `verificationStatus` is automatically set to `APPROVED`
    - This means the technician account is immediately verified and can start accepting bookings
-   - A notification is sent to the technician confirming the auto-approval
+   - A notification is sent to the technician confirming the auto-approval with details of uploaded documents
+   - **Important**: CIN is still required for validation, but auto-approval works for ALL document types

 3. **Verification Status**:
    - If documents are uploaded: `verificationStatus = 'APPROVED'`